The Euretina Mentorship Programme & Alumni

 Kindly supported by

-Applications for the Euretina Mentorship Programme are now closed.
+Applications for the Euretina Mentorship Programme will be opening soon.

 Six mentees are awarded each year through a members’ application process.
 The 12-month programme includes personal one-to-one sessions between mentor and mentees, as well as networking opportunities.
 All meetings will be face-to-face, where possible, and mentee travel expenses, as well as Euretina Congress fees during the term of the programme, will be subsidized by the Society.